privacyguides/privacyguides.org/docs/os/macos-overview.md

 **Location Services**

-You can individaully allow location services per-app.
-Turning off location services system-wide is the most private option.
+You can individually allow location services per-app.
+If you don't need apps to use your location, turning off location services entirely is the most private option.

 - [ ] Uncheck **Location Services**